pydanny/pydanny.github.com/posts/2012-05-08-django-reqs.rst

 `django-crispy-forms==1.1.3`_
 =============================

-The child of my own django-uni-forms, this will let me render forms super fast, and do layout customizations if I need them.
+The child of my own django-uni-forms, this will let me create forms using div-based controls super fast, and do layout customizations if I need them.

 .. _`django-crispy-forms==1.1.3`: http://pypi.python.org/pypi/django-crispy-forms